sharmi8812n/tech-portfolio/JAVA/FinTech/README.md

-# Fintech Application with Java Spring Boot (Java 8 Compatible)
+# Fintech Application with Java Spring Boot

 This project provides a foundation for building fintech applications using **Java 8** and **Spring Boot**.
 It includes account management, transaction processing, and guidance on integrating **PayPal** for digital payments.